2020 — A Season of Celebration

 Join us along with your family and friends for a celebration of art on stage all season long.

 Purchase a 4-show 2020 Season FlexPass — SAVE 30% OFF — general admission tickets.
-Plus, receive a FREE ticket to one of the two remaining shows of our 2019 season.
+Plus, receive a FREE ticket to Stones In His Pockets, the final show of our 2019 season.

 This is our way of saying THANK YOU to all who have supported us since we opened the doors of the Waterfront South Theatre in 2010.